An official website of the State of Oregon

-For automated notifications about change in custody status (transfers between prisons, escapes, arrests, and releases from jail, etc.), you may wish to register with VINE (Victim Information and Notification Everyday).
-VINE and the Oregon Board of Parole Victim Notification are separate programs and you must register for each separately.
+For automated notifications about change in custody status (transfers between prisons, escapes, arrests, and releases from jail, etc.), you may wish to register with VISOR (Victim Information System in Oregon).
+VISOR and the Oregon Board of Parole Victim Notification are separate programs and you must register for each separately.

 Click here for